 “From transition to transformation.
 Strengthening women’s effective participation in peacebuilding and transitional justice processes" (publication, English and Spanish)

 Launch "From transition to transformation" (videos, English, Spanisch)

 Women's Peace Table, Popayan, Colombia (article)

 Women's Peace Table, Nepal (video)

-3. Enabling space for civil society: Civil society organisations (CSOs) have been affected by the shrinking space for socio-political action for more than a decade.
-To counteract this trend, PWAG is continuing to support the implementation of annual Women’s Peace Tables in selected countries, for example in Kenya, Burundi, and in the Democratic Republic of Congo.
-The framework of these Women's Peace Tables is deliberately diversified so that the regional partner organisations can adapt the content and format to specific local needs.
-Despite the diversity of topics dealt with by the Women’s Peace Tables, the projects aim to facilitate an exchange between women's initiatives at grassroots level and local decision-makers.
-The aim is to provide information on women's concerns, skills and needs and to highlight the importance of including and implementing gender-sensitive mechanisms in conflict resolution, conflict transformation and policy making.
+3. Enabling space for civil society: Civil society organisations have been affected by the shrinking space for socio-political action for more than a decade.
+To counteract this trend, we are continuing to support the implementation of annual WPTs in selected countries, including Burundi, Kenya, Afghanistan and Pakistan.
+The framework of these WPTs is deliberately broad to allow the regional partner organisations to adapt the content and format to local needs.
+Despite the diversity of topics dealt with by the WPTs, all are designed to facilitate an exchange between women's initiatives at grassroots level and local decision-makers.
+The aim is to provide them with information on women's concerns, skills and needs and to highlight the importance of including and implementing gender-sensitive mechanisms in conflict resolution, conflict transformation and policy-making.

 Global Network: Feminists Connecting for Peace

 Our worldwide network "Feminists Connecting for Peace" forms the core of our work.
 It grew out of the "1000 Women for the Nobel Peace Prize" initiative - the PeaceWomen of 2005 - and continues to develop into a unique global community of networked peace activists.

 The network provides a space for activists and for feminist peace organisations to exchange, network and learn together.
 They use the network as a platform to make their demands public and thus lend them political weight.
 Within the network, we take on the co-ordination of four main activities: